gtancev/gtancev.github.io/_projects/2018-03-31-decision-support.md

 ## Summary

-In drug development, the appropriate processes for manufacturing must be designed.
-This involves many decisions or design choices, which are often only made through experiments.
-However, these are time-consuming and costly.
-In order to make this process more efficient, mathematical models and numerical simulations can be used, for example.
-The parameters of the chemical system under consideration serve as input.
-Afterwards, it can be decided which route is more suitable (Fig. 1).
+Drug development requires designing the appropriate manufacturing processes.
+This involves many decisions that are often made only through experimentation.
+However, this is time consuming and costly.
+To make the work more efficient, mathematical models and numerical simulations can be used instead.
+The prerequisite is that they adequately reflect reality.
+The characteristics of the chemical system under consideration serve as input.
+It is then possible to decide which route is more appropriate (Fig. 1).

 <center>
 <figure>